aistabci/abci-docs/en/docs/open-ondemand/aihub.md

 ## Prerequisites

-* ABCI Cloud Storage bucket and access key (if creating an MLflow Tracking Server)
+* An ABCI Cloud Storage bucket and an access key (When creating an MLflow Tracking Server)
 	* Please refer to [How to Use ABCI Cloud Storage](../abci-cloudstorage/usage.md) for the creation method.

 ## Using AI Hub